luc343/CustomButton/README.md

 # CustomButton for VBA UserForms

-A lightweight Microsoft Excel Add-in designed to modernize the legacy **VBA UserForm** interface. `CustomButton` replicates the clean, minimalist aesthetic of Windows 10 & 11, replacing the dated look of standard Userform CommandButtons with a contemporary design.
+CustomButton is a lightweight Microsoft Excel Add-in designed to modernize the legacy **VBA UserForm** interface and replicates the clean, minimalist aesthetic of Windows 10 & 11, replacing the dated look of standard Userform CommandButtons with a contemporary design.

 <p align="center">
   <img src="Assets/Userform-Demo.gif" alt="UserForm Demo">